marcelm/cutadapt/doc/guide.rst

 When the ``--info-file`` command-line parameter is given, detailed information about the found adapters is written to the given file.
 The output is a tab-separated text file.
-Each line corresponds to one read of the input file.
+Each line corresponds to one read of the input file (unless `--times` is used, see below).
 The fields are:

 1. Read name
 2. Number of errors